nbdc-datahub/hbcd-docs/docs/instruments/bcgi/maps-tl.md

   <span class="arrow">▸</span>
 </div>
 <div class="table-collapsible-content">
+<p><b>General Language Modifications</b><br>
-<p>Alterations were made to replace “parent” with “parent/caregiver” where appropriate.
+Alterations were made to replace “parent” with “parent/caregiver” where appropriate.
 In addition, measure instructions and individual items that reference gendered pronouns (‘his/hers’, ‘he/she’) were edited to either eliminate the pronouns entirely or replace with ‘my child’ when eliminating pronouns was not grammatically possible - see table below.
 Because the psychometric validation for these measures was done using items from the original measures, future publications should account for and note edits made to individual items.</p>
 <p><b>Updated Assessment Item Language, Version: Toddlerhood and Preschool</b></p>
 <table class="compact-table-no-vertical-lines" style="width: 100%; border-collapse: collapse; table-layout: fixed;">
 <thead>